• Deutsch English

 Old fountains & jetties

 Wells and jetties are always good places to search with salvage magnets.
-Wells often contain weapons, ammunition, DM coins, imperial coins (nickel), old agricultural equipment etc. Tools, fishing hooks, engine parts and even complete outboard motors can be found on boat moorings.
+Weapons, ammunition, DM coins, imperial coins (nickel), old agricultural equipment etc. are often found in wells.
+Tools, fishing hooks, engine parts and even complete outboard motors can be found on boat moorings.

 Castles and ruins

 The surroundings of castles are particularly interesting outside the ramparts.
-Typical finds from the castle search include coins, crossbow bolts, weapons and associated parts, horse harnesses, rings, keys, locks, belt buckles, etc. More and more cutlery, coins and jewellery can be found underneath the former lavatories and at kitchen windows.Searching here is subject to authorisation!
+Typical finds from the castle search include coins, crossbow bolts, weapons and associated parts, horse harnesses, rings, keys, locks, belt buckles, etc. Cutlery, coins and jewelry are increasingly found underneath the former lavatories and at kitchen windows.Searching here is subject to authorization!

 Rocks / rock formations / menhirs